 High Adoption Rate

 Apple's devices aren't "fragmented" in the way that many competitors’ devices are because Apple controls both the operating system and the hardware it runs on.
 As a result, there are really only two things that keep iOS users from upgrading: either the hardware is sufficiently old to prevent the upgrade, or users themselves choose not to.
 This clear upgrade path results in a new operating system adoption rate that is staggeringly high.
-Several sources claim that last year's release of iOS 6 reached over 60% adoption within a month's time, widely claimed to be the fastest software upgrade in history.
+Several sources (such as CNET and ZDNet) claim that this year's release of iOS 9 reached over 60% adoption within a month's time, significantly faster than that of iOS 8.
 This works in our favor because we can rest assured that by the time we've developed and tested features introduced by the latest software release, a good portion of our target audience will be able to take advantage of the latest features.

 Will my app even need to take advantage of the latest technologies?
 What if I just plan to present a web view and a few buttons and labels?
 What if my app consists primarily of table views and doesn't even rely on network connectivity?
 If I’m following the KISS principle (Keep it simple, stupid!) and I don't plan on doing anything cutting edge, then I could honestly support several prior versions of iOS since most of the basic features have been around since the beginning.